Visit Our Twitter for UpdatesFollow @uofdenver

 Local, State & Federal Response

 On March 24, Mayor Michael Hancock of Denver issued a stay-at-home executive order.
 On March 26, Governor Jared Polis also submitted a stay-at-home executive order for the state of Colorado.
 With few exceptions, Colorado residents are not to leave their homes.
-On April 6, Mayor Hancock extended Denver's stay-at-home order through April 30, and Governor Polis extended Colorado's stay-at-home order through April 26.
+On April 26, Colorado will leave stay-at-home and enter the safer-at-home phase of its response to the pandemic.
+However, Mayor Michael Hancock has extended Denver's stay-at-home order through May 8.

 The City of Denver provides daily situation reports.Denver's Local Preparation & Coordination